This information will help you prepare for returning home after your allogeneic stem cell transplant.

 Be aware of the symptoms of infection listed below.
 Call your doctor if you have:

 - A temperature of 100.4° F (38.0° C) or higher.
 Do not take acetaminophen (Tylenol®).

 - You do not have to take your temperature daily.
 However, check it regularly if you do not feel well

 - Flushed appearance of the skin, sweating, or shaking chills

 - Coughing, sneezing, runny nose, shortness of breath, or chest discomfort

-- Any redness, swelling, and/or pain in your throat or eyes
+- Any redness, swelling, and/or pain in your throat, eyes, ears, skin, joints, or abdomen

-- Blurred vision or other changes in your eyesight
+- Blurred vision or other changes in your ability to see clearly

 - Frequent urination, burning on urination, or both